cloubit/docker-create-macvlan/README.md

 4. Führte das Script mit `sudo sh activate-macvlan.sh` aus.

 ## Further interesting information
-After installation, the script periodically checks the Docker macvlan and the promiscuous mode.
 Check the log file and interrupt it with `ctrl c` if required.

 **Attention:** promiscuous mode must be executed again after each restart.